Your Sound Makes the Difference

 The chord scales refer to the chords and can be calculated and played without knowing the key !

-This is exactly what nimbu does. nimbu does not only calculate the chords of the MIDI file automatically, but also assigns the chord scales to these chords.
-MIDI files are used to create freely transposable accompaniments, which, when played with chords or chord tones, come as close as possible to the original.
-If these accompaniments are played with all available tones, song related accompaniments of highest quality are created, which can hardly be distinguished from the original MIDI file.
-You can listen to an audio sample in Audio 3.
-In addition, the Video 5 "More Tones for the Auto Accompaniment" explains the musical relationships in an easily understandable way.
+If these accompaniments are played with all available tones, whereby out-of-scale tensions are also permitted, song related accompaniments of highest quality are created, which can hardly be distinguished from the original MIDI file.
+You can listen to an audio sample in Audio C. In addition, the Video E "More Tones for the Auto Accompaniment" explains the musical relationships in an easily understandable way.

 Chord scale and key remain underdetermined with no ramifications.
 This is the fundamental approach that nimbu exploits.